OpenID Connect (OIDC) Bearer token authentication

 and @OidcSecurity

-application endpoint code which depends on the injected JsonWebToken
+application endpoint code, which depends on either one, or all three, of the following injections:

 <dependency>